dougeby/IntuneDocs/intune-user-help/unenroll-your-device-from-intune-windows.md

 4. On the **Delete account** dialog box, tap **Delete**.

-## Removing data collected by the Company Portal app
+## Remove data collected by the Company Portal app

 There are two kinds of data that the Company Portal stores on your Windows device: